 - COMP1021 Business Computer Applications - Excel

-- Organizations of varying sizes and in various sectors can benefit from the use of spreadsheets.
-As such, individuals who have highly developed spreadsheet skills using tools such as Microsoft Excel will be able to assist these organizations with their functional activities.
+- Organizations of varying sizes and in various sectors benefit from the use of spreadsheets.
+As such, individuals who have highly developed spreadsheet skills using tools such as Microsoft Excel are able to assist these organizations with their functional activities.
 This course explores skills such as formatting cells and worksheets; using formulas and functions; analyzing and organizing data; and presenting data visually.
 Upon successful completion of this course, you will have covered the components and related tasks and skills needed to prepare for the MOS (Microsoft Office Specialist) certification exam for Excel.

 - COMP1022 Business Computer Applications 1

 - This course develops the skills required for success in the business community.
 Emphasis is placed on writing for the workplace to facilitate the design, creation and delivery of business communications.
-You will use email, letter and memorandum writing, formal report writing, and internal and external communications to create focused messages with appropriately sourced facts for a variety of business audiences.
+You will use email, letter and memorandum writing, formal report writing, and internal and external communications to create focused messages with appropriately sourced facts, for a variety of business audiences.

 - MATH1033 Business Math